 Last year Apple earned $18 billion in in net profit on sales of $74.6 billion, breaking even its own predictions.
-Most of us would agree that Apple makes a superior product to its competition, but what really sets it apart from the rest and also defines its successful sales is its customer loyalty which comes directly from its customer service.
-Its secret to improving customer service, EMPATHY.
+Most of us would agree that Apple makes a superior product compared to those of its competitors, but customer loyalty, which comes directly from its customer service, is what really sets it apart from the rest and drives its successful sales.
+Apple’s secret to improving customer service is EMPATHY.

-Because so many people use Apple products to document and record events in their lives, it is often easy for them to become “emotionally” attached to these products that they then call customer service about.
+Because so many of us use Apple products to document and record events in our lives, it is often easy for us to become “emotionally” attached to these products that we then call customer service about.
 This is why, it says in Apple’s Genius Training Manual, in BOLD letters, to TREAT EVERY CUSTOMER INTERACTION WITH EMPATHY, NOT SYMPATHY.

-Often when the customer service person gets a call, the representative has to deal with a “grieving” customer.
-They aren’t “mad” at the person, they’re simply mad.
-An example of this, is when a customer calls wanting to retrieve photos off of a deceased relative’s phone or a parent of a newborn’s pictures suddenly disappear.
-Clearly the key to improving customer service in these instances is to have the representative put themselves in the customer’s shoes.
+Often when customer service gets a call, the representative must help a “grieving” customer.
+They aren’t “mad” at the representative — they’re simply mad.
+For example, a customer may call for help in retrieving photos from a deceased relative’s phone; or a parent’s pictures of their newborn may have suddenly disappeared.
+Clearly, the key to good customer service in these instances is to have the representative put themselves in the customer’s shoes.

-The same types of situations occur in every law firm across the country every day.
-A client calls, frustrated that their attorney hasn’t returned their call, that the news they’ve just received wasn’t what they wanted to hear, that they had a bad report from the doctor’s office and the list goes on.
-How do your staff handle those calls?
-Do they respond with SYMPATHY or EMPATHY.
+A client calls, frustrated that their attorney hasn’t returned their call, that the news they’ve just received wasn’t what they wanted to hear, that they had a bad report from the doctor’s office, and the list goes on.
+How does your staff handle those calls?
+Do they respond with SYMPATHY or EMPATHY?
 How often do you help your staff really “put themselves in your client’s shoes”?
-It is one thing to feel sorry for a client and their situation, it is another to attempt to understand how they feel and what they are going through.
-So how can you help your team begin to change how they approach your clients with empathy and improve their client experience?
+It is one thing to feel sorry for a client and their situation; it is another to attempt to understand how they feel and what they are going through.
+How can your team respond to clients with empathy and improve the client’s experience?

-- Be polite – Often times the upset client is rude.
+- Be polite –The upset client may be rude.
 That is not your cue to go to their level and be rude as well.
 You must take the high road and be polite no matter what.
 It is a vicious cycle if you elect to take the same path.
 It will end in a much better result if you remain pleasant and focused on the client’s best interest.
-Usually it works best if you remain calm.
-9 times out of 10, so will they.
+If you remain calm, they probably will too.

-- Ask the client for input – It can often yield an even better client experience and result if you allow/even encourage the client to be a part of the solution.
+- Ask the client for input – It can often yield an even better client experience and result if you allow and even encourage the client to be a part of the solution.
+“How can we make this right?” might be a good question to ask.
 Most of the time clients are reasonable, especially if they are presented with a reasonable solution.
-Usually when they see that you are truly empathetic, have gone above and beyond to do everything in your power to achieve a positive result, they’ll not only be ok with the result, they’ll actually be pleased with it and will become loyal clients who will gladly make referrals to the firm.
+Usually when they see that you are truly empathetic, have gone above and beyond to do everything in your power to achieve a positive result, they’ll not only be ok with the result, they’ll actually be pleased with it and become loyal clients who will gladly make referrals to the firm.

 You/your team has been empathetic (not sympathetic).
 You will have empowered your team to do everything they possibly can to help the client reach a positive resolution.
 And the overall client experience will have improved dramatically.

-Apple wanted its employees to walk a mile in its customer’s shoes but not to feel sorry for someone.
-They wanted them to try to recognize their customer’s feelings and emotions and then try to do everything in their power to make them feel better and to get their problems resolved.
+Apple wanted its employees to walk a mile in a customer’s shoes but not to feel sorry for them.
+They wanted employees to recognize their customers’ feelings and emotions, then try to do everything in their power to make them feel better and get their problems resolved.
 Their training manual calls it the “Three F’s – Feel, Felt, Found.”